IsaiahToh/tp/docs/DeveloperGuide.md

 2. UI delegates actions to `LogicManager`.
 3. `LogicManager` saves data via the `Model`.
 4. `LogicManager` calls `CompatibilityEngine#findSwap()`.
-5. `CompatibilityEngine` retrieves pair data from `StorageManager` via `Model`, evaluates compatibility, and returns potential chains to `LogicManager`.
+5. `CompatibilityEngine` retrieves pair data from `StorageManager` via `Model`, evaluates compatibility, and returns potential swaps to `LogicManager`.
 6. `LogicManager` updates the UI with the results for the Coordinator.

 #### Design considerations

 **Aspect: Matching algorithm**

-* **Current choice:** Use graph-based cycle detection to find all possible multi-way exchanges.
+* **Current choice:** Use graph-based cycle detection to find all possible multi-way swaps.
 * Pros: Can detect complex n-way swaps, maximizes donor-recipient matches.
 * Cons: Computationally heavier for very large datasets.